Causality is Key for Interpretability Claims to Generalise: Pilot Study: Calibrating Claim Language to Evidential Strength

 \paragraph{Measuring potential ambiguity, not intent.} A key methodological choice is that hedged claims (``may encode,'' ``partially reverse-engineer'') are coded at the underlying claim's rung, with hedging reflected only in reduced confidence scores.
 This means the study measures \emph{surface-level interpretive risk}---what a reader skimming the abstract or a policy-maker citing the paper could take away---rather than the authors' epistemic state.
 In practice, many papers use strong language in abstracts (where space compresses nuance) while hedging in the body.
 Of the 99 claims with gap~$>0$, only 3 (3.0\%) had annotator notes flagging an explicit hedge in the source paper, and even then the structural rung distance persisted.
 Similarly, definite articles (``THE circuit'') may function as naming conventions---referring to the circuit the authors found---rather than as uniqueness claims; the binary rung scheme cannot distinguish these readings.
 This design choice is deliberate: as interpretability claims increasingly inform safety-relevant decisions, the potential for misinterpretation by readers outside domain-specific conventions is precisely the risk that a calibration framework should surface.
-Annotator confidence corroborates the interpretive difficulty: claims scored with a gap had mean confidence 4.3 (62.6\% at level~4), compared with 4.9 (95.3\% at level~5) for gap-free claims, reflecting the genuine judgment involved in distinguishing mechanistic language from mechanistic evidence.
+Primary-annotator confidence is consistent with interpretive difficulty: claims scored with a gap had mean confidence 4.3 (62.6\% at level~4), compared with 4.9 (95.3\% at level~5) for gap-free claims---though this pattern may reflect model-specific calibration ($\alpha = 0.11$ for confidence across annotators) rather than an independent signal of judgment difficulty.
 The full codebook and calibration rationales are reproduced in \cref{sec:codebook,sec:calibration-rationales}.

 \paragraph{Annotation scheme.} For each empirical claim, we annotated: \begin{itemize}[leftmargin=1.2em, topsep=0pt, itemsep=2pt] \item \textbf{Method rung}: What the method can establish (1=observational, 2=interventional, 3=counterfactual) \item \textbf{Claim rung}: What the paper claims, based on linguistic markers \item \textbf{Gap score}: $\max(0, \text{claim\_rung} - \text{method\_rung})$ \end{itemize}